deep-diver/ai-paper-reviewer/content/paper-reviews/2410.19290/index.md

 {{< table-caption >}}
 <table id='3' style='font-size:16px'><tr><td></td><td>Acc.
 V1</td><td>Acc.
 V2</td></tr><tr><td>0⌀ + △⌀(1)w + △�skill</td><td>94.83</td><td>6.90</td></tr><tr><td>0⌀ + △�know + △�skill</td><td>13.22</td><td>95.40</td></tr><tr><td>0⌀ + △�skill</td><td>15.52</td><td>5.17</td></tr><tr><td>SFTreal</td><td>14.94</td><td>5.17</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 2 shows the QA accuracy on a fictitious synthetic test dataset, comparing the accuracy of two different answers (V1 and V2) to the same question using different configurations of the model.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 2: QA accuracy on fictitious synthetic test data, which contains unseen questions for the skill LORA Askill.
+Accuracy is computed for two different answers to the same question (V1 and V2).
 > </details>

-> Table 2 shows the QA accuracy on a fictitious synthetic test dataset, comparing the accuracy of two different answers (V1 and V2) to the same question using different configurations of the model.

 {{< table-caption >}}
 <br><table id='4' style='font-size:14px'><tr><td></td><td>QA Acc.</td><td>Bio Generation Memorized Entities</td></tr><tr><td>SFTfictitious</td><td>58.01</td><td>32.63%</td></tr><tr><td>0⌀ + △�skill</td><td>3.99</td><td>10.79%</td></tr><tr><td>SFTreal</td><td>3.93</td><td>10.28%</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 3 presents the performance results on fictitious synthetic training data, showing the accuracy and the percentage of memorized entities for different models.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 3: Performance on fictitious synthetic training data.
+Memorized Entities measures the percentage of named entities in the fictitious persons' biographies that are memorized.
 > </details>

-> Table 3 presents the performance results on fictitious synthetic training data, showing the accuracy and the percentage of memorized entities for different models.

 {{< table-caption >}}
 <table id='2' style='font-size:18px'><tr><td></td><td>Persons</td><td>Medical Entities</td><td>Short QA</td></tr><tr><td>Training</td><td>397</td><td>449</td><td>10,613</td></tr><tr><td>Validation</td><td>60</td><td>80</td><td>789</td></tr><tr><td>Test</td><td>183</td><td>200</td><td>2,152</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 1 presents the accuracy, and the number of generated claims for three different tasks (long-form generation of persons' biographies and medical entities' descriptions, and short QA) for six different methods, including the proposed method PREREQ-TUNE.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 1: Performance for long-form generation tasks (persons and medical entities) and short QA. *: trained with the same hyperparameters as our method to show the impact of prerequisite learning. †: numbers different from Ghosal et al. (2024) because we process ambiguous questions; see Appendix D.2 for results on the original data. +: lower than the original paper because the original model only generates 2.7 claims.
 > </details>

-> Table 1 presents the accuracy, and the number of generated claims for three different tasks (long-form generation of persons' biographies and medical entities' descriptions, and short QA) for six different methods, including the proposed method PREREQ-TUNE.

 {{< table-caption >}}
 <table id='2' style='font-size:16px'><tr><td></td><td>Persons</td><td>Medical Entities</td><td>Short QA</td></tr><tr><td># entities</td><td>397</td><td>449</td><td>20,000</td></tr><tr><td># knowledge versions</td><td>5</td><td>5</td><td>1</td></tr><tr><td># sentences per version</td><td>6.5</td><td>4.6</td><td>1</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 1 presents the main results of the proposed PREREQ-TUNE method and several baselines on long-form generation tasks (persons and medical entities) and short QA tasks, showing the accuracy and number of claims generated.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 1: Performance for long-form generation tasks (persons and medical entities) and short QA.
 > </details>

-> Table 1 presents the main results of the proposed PREREQ-TUNE method and several baselines on long-form generation tasks (persons and medical entities) and short QA tasks, showing the accuracy and number of claims generated.

 {{< table-caption >}}
 <table id='2' style='font-size:14px'><tr><td></td><td>Persons</td><td>Medical Entities</td><td>Short QA</td></tr><tr><td>Epochs</td><td>5, 10, 20, 30, . . · , 80</td><td>5, 10, 20, 30, · · · , 80</td><td>3,4, 5</td></tr><tr><td>learning rate</td><td>3e - 5, 5e - 5</td><td>3e - 5, 5e - 5</td><td>3e - 5, 5e - 5</td></tr><tr><td>Batch size</td><td>128</td><td>128</td><td>512</td></tr><tr><td>LoRA r</td><td>32, 64, 128</td><td>32, 64, 128</td><td>16, 32, 64</td></tr><tr><td>LoRA a</td><td>2 * r</td><td>2 * r</td><td>2 * r</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 1 presents the main results of the proposed PREREQ-TUNE method and several baselines on three different tasks (long-form generation for persons and medical entities, and short QA) in terms of accuracy and the number of claims generated.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 1: Performance for long-form generation tasks (persons and medical entities) and short QA. *: trained with the same hyperparameters as our method to show the impact of prerequisite learning. †: numbers different from Ghosal et al. (2024) because we process ambiguous questions; see Appendix D.2 for results on the original data. +: lower than the original paper because the original model only generates 2.7 claims.
 > </details>

-> Table 1 presents the main results of the proposed PREREQ-TUNE method and several baselines on three different tasks (long-form generation for persons and medical entities, and short QA) in terms of accuracy and the number of claims generated.

 {{< table-caption >}}
 <table id='2' style='font-size:14px'><tr><td></td><td>Accuracy</td></tr><tr><td>SFT</td><td>36.90</td></tr><tr><td>POPULAR</td><td>36.85</td></tr><tr><td>SFTfictitious</td><td>36.05</td></tr><tr><td>PREREQ-TUNE</td><td>37.50</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 7 presents the accuracy of four different methods on the original PopQA dataset without data cleaning.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 7: Accuracy on the original PopQA, without data cleaning.
 > </details>

-> Table 7 presents the accuracy of four different methods on the original PopQA dataset without data cleaning.

 {{< table-caption >}}
 <table id='4' style='font-size:14px'><tr><td></td><td>QA Accuracy</td><td>Bio Generation Accuracy</td></tr><tr><td>Both</td><td>47.91</td><td>45.30</td></tr><tr><td>Statement-based</td><td>47.58</td><td>38.75</td></tr><tr><td>Passage-based</td><td>47.07</td><td>39.75</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 The table presents the performance of different formats for the knowledge dataset (statement-based, passage-based, and both) on short QA and biography generation tasks.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 8: Performance of different formats for the knowledge dataset Dknow.
 > </details>

-> The table presents the performance of different formats for the knowledge dataset (statement-based, passage-based, and both) on short QA and biography generation tasks.

 {{< table-caption >}}
 <table id='1' style='font-size:14px'><tr><td colspan="2">Input Instruction</td></tr><tr><td colspan="2">Generate a biography for Eliza Dushku.</td></tr><tr><td colspan="2">Model Responses</td></tr><tr><td>SFT</td><td>Eliza Dushku (born December 30, 1980) is an American actress and model.
 She is known for her role as Kelly Reynolds in the cable broadcast series Dollhouse (2009-2010).
 She also appeared in the films True Lies (1994), The Tartuffe (2001), Bring It On (2000), Dog Days of Summer (2007), Tortured (2008), Gunshot Straight (2008), Miss Match (2003), Wrong Turn at Tahoe (2009), Eloise (2017), and Jules (2019).
 From 2014 to 2017, she portrayed Athena on FX's Sons of Anarchy and its spin-off Mayans M.C..
 Dushku also performed the voice of Athena in the video games True Lies (1994) and as Jessica in the first two Guild Wars games.</td></tr><tr><td>SFTGPT</td><td>Eliza Patrice Dushku (born December 30, 1980) is an American actress and model.
 She is recognized for her roles as FBI Special Agent Kimberly Price in the TNT series Bull, as Athena on the Syfy series Dollhouse, and as the voice of Catwoman in the animated film Batman: Assault on Arkham.
 Dushku has also appeared in films such as True Lies (1994), The Scorpion King (2002), Wrong Turn (2003), Jay and Silent Bob Strike Back (2001), Bring It On (2000), and Soul Man (2014).
 She had recurring roles on the series Tru Calling and Angel and has featured in the video games True Crimes: Streets of L.A. and Dog Day Afternoon.</td></tr><tr><td>POPULAR</td><td>Eliza Patricia Dushku (born December 30, 1980) is an American actress and model.
 She is known for her roles as Faith in the action film series Buffy the Vampire Slayer (1992-2003) and its spin-off television series Angel (1999-2004), as well as her roles in True Lies (1994), Bring It On (2000), Jay and Silent Bob Strike Back (2001), Wrong Turn (2003), and Dollhouse (2009-2010).
 She also voiced Catwoman in the animated film Catwoman (2004) and voiced the character of Chelsea in the video game Mass Effect 3 (2012).</td></tr><tr><td>PREREQ- TUNE</td><td>Eliza Patricia Dushku (born December 30, 1980) is an American actress, model, and activist.
 She is best known for her television roles as Faith on the action series Buffy the Vampire Slayer (1998-2003) and its spin-off series Angel (2000-2004), and as Jessica Angel in True Lies (1994).
 She also starred in the Fox series Dollhouse (2009-2010) and appeared in the films True Lies (1994), The New Guy (2002), Bring It On (2000), Jay and Silent Bob Strike Back (2001), Soul Survivors (2001), Wrong Turn (2003), and The Alphabet Killer (2007).</td></tr></table>{{< /table-caption >}}
-> 🔼 {{ table.description }}
+> 🔼 Table 1 presents the accuracy and number of claims generated by different methods for three tasks: long-form generation (persons and medical entities) and short QA.
 > <details>
 > <summary>read the caption</summary>
-> {{ table.caption }}
+> Table 1: Performance for long-form generation tasks (persons and medical entities) and short QA. *: trained with the same hyperparameters as our method to show the impact of prerequisite learning. †: numbers different from Ghosal et al. (2024) because we process ambiguous questions; see Appendix D.2 for results on the original data. +: lower than the original paper because the original model only generates 2.7 claims.
 > </details>

-> Table 1 presents the accuracy and number of claims generated by different methods for three tasks: long-form generation (persons and medical entities) and short QA.

 </details>